Badgerati/Fudge/README.md

-fudge pack <id>         # pack one or all nuspec files fudge list              # list information about packages in the Fudgefile fudge search <id>       # search chocolatey for packages, but results are sorted fudge new <nuspec>      # create an empty Fudgefile, or a populated one from a nuspec fudge delete            # deletes a Fudgefile, with option of uninstalling packages first fudge prune             # uninstalls packages not in a Fudgefile (except choco/fudge) fudge clean             # uninstalls all packages currently installed (except choco/fudge)
+fudge pack <id>         # pack one or all nuspec files fudge list              # list information about packages in the Fudgefile fudge search <id>       # search chocolatey for packages, but results are sorted fudge new <path|local>  # create an empty Fudgefile, or a populated one from a nuspec/local fudge delete            # deletes a Fudgefile, with option of uninstalling packages first fudge prune             # uninstalls packages not in a Fudgefile (except choco/fudge) fudge clean             # uninstalls all packages currently installed (except choco/fudge)